Glossary of Investment Terms

 The tax levied on profits from the sale of capital assets.
 A long-term capital gain, which is achieved once an asset is held for at least 12 months, is taxed at a maximum rate of 15 percent or 5 percent, depending on a taxpayer's income.
 Assets held for less than 12 months are currently taxed at regular income tax levels, which are considerably higher.

-In investments, cash flow represents earnings before depreciation and amortization, known as noncash charges.
+In a company's financial reporting, cash flow represents earnings before depreciation and amortization, known as noncash charges.
 Sometimes called cash earnings.
 Cash flow from operations (called funds from operations by real estate and other investment trusts) is important because it indicates the ability to fund ongoing operations and pay dividends.

 The fee paid to a broker to execute a trade, based on number of shares, bonds, options, and/or their dollar value.
 In 1975 deregulation led to the establishment of discount brokers, who charge lower commissions than full-service brokers.
 Full-service brokers offer advice and usually have a staff of analysts who follow specific industries.
 Discount brokers simply execute a client's order and usually do not offer an opinion on a stock.